With new contract, Stephen Curry vows to do more off court

 “I don’t know the ins and outs of what conversations are going on.
 It’s obviously surprising, but at the end of day nothing’s really surprising when it comes to story lines and things like that from year to year,” Curry said.
 “It’s just kind of the nature of the beast.
 I’m sure if something does happen I’ll be able to talk about it more but right now he’s still on Cleveland’s team.”

-While Curry received his hefty new deal, Warriors general manager Bob Myers kept nearly the entire title team intact for another championship chase.
+While Curry received his hefty new deal, Warriors general manager Bob Myers kept nearly the entire team intact for another championship chase.
+From Finals MVP Kevin Durant accepting a new team-friendly deal to key reserves Andre Iguodala and Shaun Livingston and centers Zaza Pachulia, JaVale McGee and David West, the star-studded roster looks awfully familiar.

 “It’s huge because we have great potential and opportunity to do some amazing things and win more championships,” Curry said.
-“When you have that chemistry, you don’t want it to end.
-You don’t want to have to kind of start over.
-I wouldn’t necessarily say rebuild, just take advantage of the camaraderie and the chemistry and the vibe that we’ve created around the Warriors organization.”
+“When you have that chemistry, you don’t want it to end.”

-It’s another whirlwind summer for Curry, who made an impressive appearance in last week’s Web.com Ellie Mae Classic golf tournament before missing the cut in the tournament, which is one step below the PGA Tour.
+It’s another whirlwind summer for Curry, who made an impressive appearance in last week’s Web.com Ellie Mae Classic before missing the cut in the golf tournament, which is one step below the PGA Tour.

 Two championships in three years is pretty special, and he never forgets that.